Giving Facebook less data is a good idea. Even better: Just use it less

 “The most significant thing I did is, I deleted the apps from my phone,” said Jason Kint, CEO of the online-publishing group Digital Content Next and a critic of Facebook and Google’s reach.
 “That you can do without losing the content itself.”

 Gardideh, Srinivasan, and Kint back regulation to curb Facebook’s collection of data.
-Forcing Facebook to undo its purchase of Instagram would also give people a choice of massively-used mobile-first social networks.
+Forcing Facebook to undo its purchase of Instagram would also give people a choice of massively used, mobile-first social networks.

 But Kint held out hope for small actions beginning to snowball.